TylerHillery/RePort/README.md

 2. **Investable Cash Target**

-    This method will invest the cash according to the target weight for that security, regardless if the security is under or overweight.
+    This method will invest the cash according to the target weight for that security.

 3. **Whole Portfolio**

-    This method will create sell orders for overweight positions and buy orders for underweight positions.
+    This method will rebalance the entire portfolio and will create sell orders for overweight positions and buy orders for underweight positions.

 ## **Configurations**
 - **Input Method**